 Learn how to become a master networker including how to cultivate strategic, mutually beneficial relationships, add people to your networks, “work a room,” converse with people you have never met before, and advance your career.

-Alan Rae will discuss how to incorporate sustainability principles into your research in a more comprehensive way while considering the real-world application of these principles to product design and manufacture.
+Alan Rae discussed how to incorporate sustainability principles into your research in a more comprehensive way while considering the real-world application of these principles to product design and manufacture.

-This is an interactive, one-day workshop for researchers, scientists, science educators and students who are interested in journalism and science writing.
+This was an interactive, one-day workshop for researchers, scientists, science educators and students who are interested in journalism and science writing.

-Best Poster awardees from the XXVI International Materials Research Congress (IMRC) 2017 present their posters at the 2018 MRS Spring Meeting as part of the MRS/SMM student exchange program.
+Best Poster awardees from the XXVI International Materials Research Congress (IMRC) 2017 presented their posters at the 2018 MRS Spring Meeting as part of the MRS/SMM student exchange program.

-Ramamoorthy Ramesh, University of California, Berkeley, will present Electric Field Control of Magnetism.
+Ramamoorthy Ramesh, University of California, Berkeley, presented Electric Field Control of Magnetism.
 Read a recap in the Meeting Scene.

-This two-day event is designed to bring students and industry leaders together through invited talks, a panel discussion, a reception, and poster session, all of which will focus on the current state and future of wearable technologies.
+This two-day event was designed to bring students and industry leaders together through invited talks, a panel discussion, a reception, and poster session, all of which focused on the current state and future of wearable technologies.

-The 2018 MRS Spring Meeting will feature 14 tutorials covering a variety of topics to complement the symposium sessions.
+The 2018 MRS Spring Meeting featured 14 tutorials covering a variety of topics to complement the symposium sessions.

-The Wearables in Smart Fabrics Fashion Show explores the intersection of materials technology and smart garment/wearable design, and provides a window on the future of materials science in this field.
+The Wearables in Smart Fabrics Fashion Show explored the intersection of materials technology and smart garment/wearable design, and provided a window on the future of materials science in this field.